hanabi/hanabi.github.io/README.md

 ### The Top Hat Clue

-* Since the *Layered Gentleman's Discard* convention is so good, clever players that see the opportunity to perform one will almost always want to do so.
+* Since the *Layered Gentleman's Discard* convention is so efficient, clever players that see the opportunity to perform one will almost always want to do so.
 * Thus, it follows that in rare cases, when a teammate gives you a play clue on some card, they DON'T intend for you to play it.
 They intend for you to see the opportunity for a *Layered Gentleman's Discard*, and then immediately discard the card.
 * This kind of clue is called a *Top Hat Clue* because you are giving them an opportunity to be a gentleman.
 * Note that you should not mistake a *Top Hat Clue* for a clue that initiates a *Layered Finesse*.
-You are only allowed to discard the card if you can determine the exact identity.
+You are only allowed to discard the card if you can determine its exact identity.

-### Baking a Cake

-* Sometimes, you have a choice between playing two different playable cards and it does not matter which one you play.
-* If you notice that a teammate has one of your two playable cards on their *Finesse Position*, you may want to perform a *Gentleman's Discard* if some other card in their hand needs to be protected.
-However, often times this is not the case, and doing a *Gentleman's Discard* would be pointless (or even bad).
-* In this situation, it is better to play the card that is not present in your teammates hand.
-This way, if your teammate discards and draws a playable card, you can THEN do the *Gentleman's Discard*, and this would be a *Layered Gentleman's Discard*, which is much more valuable.
-* When you choose a card to play with a potential future *Layered Gentleman's Discard* in mind, this is referred to as *Baking a Cake*, as you are incubating something with layers.

-### Trash Pushes
+### The Trash Push

 * Normally, when a useless card is clued, it signifies a *Trash Chop Move*.
 However, what if the useless card is actually the card on chop?
 Then it wouldn't be chop moving anything.
 * From *Good Touch Principle*, we know that it is pointless to spend a clue to touch useless cards on someone's chop, because if we just do nothing, the useless card will get automatically discarded.
 * Subsequently, if this is done deliberately, it must have a meaning.
 By doing this, it means that we want to "push" the card that is next to the useless card onto the table.
-* For example, in 3 player game where all of the 1s are played already:
+* For example, in a 3-player game where all of the 1s are played already:
   * Bob has no clued cards in his hand.
 His chop is his slot 5.
   * Alice clues Bob number 1, which only touches his slot 5 card.
   * Bob blind plays his slot 4 card, and it is a playable red 2.
 * Sometimes, a *Trash Push* is the only way to get a card played that is sitting between two other annoying cards.

-### Trash Bluffs
+### The Trash Bluff

 * Normally, when a useless card is clued, it signifies a *Trash Chop Move* or a *Trash Push*.
 However, for both of these strategies to work, it is assumed that the recipient of the clue will know that the card that was touched is useless.
 * What if the recipient of the clue does NOT know that the card that was clued is useless?
 They will go on to misplay that card, mistaking it for a "normal" *Play Clue*.
 * When you see this occur, it works like a *Bluff*; you must blind-play your *Finesse Position* card, or the player who received the clue will go on to misplay.
 * *Trash Bluffs* are a good tool to get a card played that is sitting behind other annoying cards.
-* For example, in 3 player game where all of the 1s are played already EXCEPT for red 1:
+* For example, in a 3-player game where all of the 1s are played already EXCEPT for red 1:
   * Cathy has no clued cards in her hand.
   * Alice clues Cathy number 1, which only touches her newest (slot 1) card.
 This card is a green 1, so Cathy will assume that it is a red 1.
   * Bob blind plays his *Finesse Position* card, and it is a playable red 1.
 * Just like normal *Bluffs*, *Trash Bluffs* can only be done while in *Bluff Position*.
 * If multiple cards are clued that cause a *Trash Bluff*, it means that ALL of the cards are trash.
 However, the focus of the clue should be the first thing discarded, which allows for the possibility of your teammates to give a follow-up *Fix Clue*.

-### Trash Finesses (strong form)
+### The Trash Finesse (strong form)

 * It is possible to perform a *Trash Bluff* outside of *Bluff Position* if there is only one possibility for the useless card to be.
 When this is done, it promises that someone has that specific card, so it is a *Trash Finesse* rather than a *Trash Bluff*.
 * It is also possible to *Double Trash Finesse*.
 By touching a useless 2 with TWO 2's remaining, it means that you see BOTH the 2s, so this can cause two people to blind play their *Finesse Position* card (or one person to blind play twice).
 Note that a *Double Trash Finesse* cannot be done in *Bluff Position*, or it will look like a normal *Trash Bluff*.

-### Trash Finesses (weak form)
+### The Trash Finesse (weak form)

 * After deciding on the target of a clue, players carefully choose between using a color clue and a number clue in order to avoid violating *Good Touch Principle* with the ancillary cards that will be touched (since every clued card is treated as a card that will eventually be played).
 Sometimes, when both a color clue AND a number would violate *Good Touch Principle*, players are forced to pick between the lesser of two evils.
 * However, sometimes you can see that it IS possible to use a color or number clue to uniquely touch a clue target without "picking up" extra bad cards.
 So, when this is done deliberately, it promises that the other players have the exact "missing" cards that the trash cards would look like.

-### Dupe Finesse / Dupe Discard
+### The Dupe Finesse

 * Player A performs a *Finesse* by touching a card in player B's hand that could potentially be already clued in their own hand.
 * The blind play occurs, and then player B knows that they have the next card in the chain.